magicaks/magicaks/README.md

-# Magic AKS - Opinionated cluster config for microservices on Azure
+# MagicAKS - Opinionated cluster config for microservices on Azure

 ## Introduction